ls1intum/Artemis/supporting_scripts/course-scripts/quick-course-setup/README.md

 # Artemis Course Setup Scripts

 This project contains Python scripts that automate the setup and management of courses and users in an Artemis instance.
-The scripts help you create a course, generate users, enroll them into courses, and manage programming exercises, including participation and commits.
+The scripts help you create a course, generate users, enroll them into courses, and manage programming exercises, including participations and commits.
 The project is useful for setting up test environments or quickly initializing a course with a large number of students.

 # Setup